AInomics-code/frontend/replit.md

 ```
 Changelog:
 - June 16, 2025.
 Initial setup
+- June 17, 2025.
+Complete Spanish localization implemented
+  * All UI components translated to Spanish
+  * KPI dashboard with realistic La Doña business data
+  * BI sidebar with Spanish translations for Performance/Risks/Opportunities
+  * Prompt generator with Spanish business questions
+  * Chat interface and message components localized
 ```

 ## User Preferences
 ```
 Preferred communication style: Simple, everyday language.
+Language: Spanish localization for all user-facing content.
+Data requirements: Use realistic La Doña condiment business data.
 ```